gogulan-k/DNN_autoCEST/README.md

 ------------
 This code is for determining the chemical shifts of exchanging states from CEST experiments using DNN To use the code, the file containing the weights for the trained network must be downloaded.
+This is available here[https://www.dropbox.com/s/jf4aoz3dfomxo62/models.zip?dl=0].
-This is availble [Please provide link] Once downloaded place the weights in a directory and point to that directory when running the programme
+Once downloaded place the weights in a directory and point to that directory when running the programme

 The script can then be run as follows: